eljonny/TestCPP/README.md

    In this way, the build omits the demo, lib tests, and dependencies to provide a pure C++11 library.
- - Configures the build in the same way as cmake-nost-rls but includes stack trace functionality via Boost.StackTrace, which causes the library to have link-time dependencies as explained in other elements of this README.
+ - Configures the build in the same way as cmake-nost-rls but includes stack trace functionality via Boost.Stacktrace, which causes the library to have link-time dependencies as explained in other elements of this README.